 Our research plan is focused on understanding and modeling the power grid user and system behaviors and developing control and communication strategies for achieving the smart grid vision of a more efficient and dynamic electric grid.

-Our previous work evaluated machine learning techniques to support the creation of enhanced wireless networks that will enable next-generation Cyber-Physical Systems (CPS), the Internet of Things (IoT), and the Smart Grid, which will incorporate both CPS and IoT architectural elements.
-In FY 2020, we will develop and apply performance measurement tools and metrics to evaluate machine learning architectures/models and algorithms in communication networks for Industrial IoT (I-IoT) systems, including the Smart Grid.
-We will examine how control and networking system co-design can improve I-IoT performance, and we will investigate how machine learning techniques can be used to make I-IoT systems more resilient.
-We will also explore how machine learning techniques can be used to detect abnormal system activity, whether due to errors or malicious actors.
-Our work will consider the accuracy of machine learning architectures and algorithms, and we will evaluate the computational overhead associated with these algorithms.
-In FY 2020, we will also study resource allocation schemes that can meet the diversified QoS requirements of machine-type traffic, which is different from traditional Internet traffic, and we will develop an understanding of telemetry data for supervised learning algorithms.
-We will use this understanding to design low-cost supervised on-line learning algorithms to support dynamic resource allocation for I-IoT networks.
+Our previous work evaluated machine learning techniques to support the creation of enhanced wireless networks that will enable next-generation CPS, the Internet of Things (IoT), and the Smart Grid, which will incorporate both CPS and IoT architectural elements.
+In FY 2020, we developed and applied performance measurement tools and metrics to evaluate machine learning architectures/models and algorithms in communication networks for Industrial IoT (I-IoT) systems, including the Smart Grid.
+We examined how control and networking system co-design can improve I-IoT performance, and we investigated how machine learning techniques can be used to make I-IoT systems more resilient.
+We also explored how machine learning techniques can be used to detect abnormal system activity, whether due to errors or malicious actors.
+Our work considered the accuracy of machine learning architectures and algorithms, and we evaluated the computational overhead associated with these algorithms.
+In FY 2020, we also studied resource allocation schemes that can meet the diversified QoS requirements of machine-type traffic, which is different from traditional Internet traffic, and we developed an understanding of telemetry data for supervised learning algorithms.
+We used this understanding to design low-cost supervised on-line learning algorithms to support dynamic resource allocation for I-IoT networks.